saschagrunert/peel/README.md

 }
 ```

-For event more advanced behavior the `node` and `arena` can be used to find out where the parser is located within the
+For event more advanced behavior the `node` and `graph` can be used to find out where the parser is located within the
 current structure.
 Access to the current parsing `result` is possible as well.

 ## Current limitations